Charles Townshend (British Army officer): Imperial soldier

-Suddenly Burn-Murdoch sent his galloper to me to say that numbers of Dervishes were about to break out on our right, where the guns had gone, and ordered me to proceed there and head them back.
-I took two companies with me at the double… When we topped the rise I deployed on the move, moving on in line, and could then see the Dervishes in white groups coming out of a nullah in the rocks in front, but evidently wavering.
-I poured a hot fire into them, and they fled right and left.
-The show was over...The Sirdar [Kitchener] rode up about 9 a.m.
-He was very pleased and chatted for some time. … Our casualties amounted to 100 killed and wounded, and the Dervishes to about 1,200.
-Making a rough calculation, there were about 2,500 Dervishes in Firkhet, and we were at least 9,000 men with good guns and ammunition and Maxims.

-Besides battling the Ansar, Townshend spent his time perfecting his French, reading books of military history and French novels, learning Arabic and training his Sudanese soldiers when not entertaining them with his banjo.

-The years from 1896 to 1898 were some of the busiest for Townshend, as he spent half of his time fighting the Ansar in the Sudan and the other half romancing the French aristocrat Alice Cahan d'Anvers whom he first met in Luxor when visiting Egyptian ruins on 19 February 1897, and whom he followed back to Cairo.
+The years from 1896 to 1898 were some of the busiest for Townshend, as he spent half of his time fighting the Ansar in the Sudan and the other half romancing the French aristocrat Alice Cahen d'Anvers whom he first met in Luxor when visiting Egyptian ruins on 19 February 1897, and whom he followed back to Cairo.
 On 22 June 1897, Townshend wrote in his diary in his post in the Sudan:

-The letter of the Comtesse D’Anvers is the sweetest I have ever had in my life.
+The letter of the Comtesse d’Anvers is the sweetest I have ever had in my life.
 She writes as a mother to me.
 Never have I been touched like this.
 She and her daughter Alice are the best friends I have, and I look forward only to the time when I can get home and see them again.

-On 10 September 1897, Townshend wrote in his diary: